StatistikStadtZuerich/sszvis/docs/style-guide/colors.md

 </script>
 ```

-A gray midpoint can be used in situations where the contour of a data mark must be visible on a white background.
+A grey midpoint can be used in situations where the contour of a data mark must be visible on a white background.

 #### `color.divValGry()`